User Guide

 Country Profiles

 Source: DHS Yearbook of Immigration Statistics, Table 3.
+Data covers FY2020–FY2023.

 USCIS Processing Times

-Shows median processing times for common USCIS forms by field office: I-485 (adjustment of status), I-130 (family petition), I-140 (employment petition), I-765 (work permit), N-400 (naturalization), and others.
+Median processing times for major USCIS forms by field office: I-485 (adjustment of status), I-130 (family petition), I-140 (employment petition), I-765 (work permit), N-400 (naturalization), and others.

-Color coding: green = under 6 months, amber = 6–12 months, red = over 12 months.
+Color coding: green = up to 6 months, yellow = 6–12 months, red = over 12 months.

 H-1B Employer Data

-Shows top H-1B petition sponsors by fiscal year β€” initial approvals, initial denials, continuing approvals, and approval rates.
+Top H-1B petition sponsors by fiscal year — initial approvals, initial denials, continuing approvals, and approval rates.

 Source: USCIS Employer Data Hub.
 Data covers FY2021–FY2024.

-Immigration court outcomes: EOIR data on case completions β€” relief granted vs. denied β€” by nationality.
+Immigration courts: EOIR data on completed cases — share of granted and denied applications by nationality.

 Account & Subscription